tasesmuemils/100DaysOfCode/README.md

 # day 3 04.01.2018
 40 minutes is still more then nothing.
 Before soocer game I did few examples with window and document object.
 I hope I will be able to do more tomorrow.

+# day 4 09.01.2018
+Wrote down some notes and did some examples with String, Number and Math properties and methods.
+Tommorrow I hope I will finish 3rd chapter.